Mr-Fluff/netflix-titles-dataset-analysis/README.md

 - [Recommendation_System.ipynb](notebooks/Recommendation_System.ipynb)

 ### Running Recommendation Systems
-To run the recommendation systems using the Python scripts in the `src` folder, ensure you have the cleaned dataset in the `data` folder and the saved autoencoder model in the `src` folder.
+To run the recommendation systems using the Python scripts in the `src` folder, ensure you have the cleaned dataset in the `data` folder.

 For example, to use the CountVectorizer based recommender: